 Google’s Panda update targeted websites that published extremely thin, over-optimized (stuffed with irrelevant keywords), plagiarized and otherwise low quality content.

-The Panda update (which has since been incorporated into Google’s core algorithm) was designed to deal with websites that had acquired illegitimate backlinks in order to rank in search results.
+The Penguin update (which has since been incorporated into Google’s core algorithm) was designed to deal with websites that had acquired illegitimate backlinks in order to rank in search results.